 Undergraduate research is a key part of the Ouachita Biology experience.
 The Ouachita Biology department offers a diverse array of classroom-based and faculty-directed research experiences.
 Ouachita Biology students are also competitive for off-campus research opportunities.
 In recent years, Ouachita Biology students have been accepted to the HHMI EXROP program, Arkansas INBRE Summer Research Fellowships, the Adair Undergraduate Research Internship program, the ORISE Science Internship program, the SSRP-Amgen Scholars Program, and the DAAD RISE Summer Internship program.

 The growth of plants in outer space will be dependent on how plants respond to altered atmospheric pressure, gravity, and modified light.
 The purpose of Dr. Jim Taylor’s research is to further investigate the development of Arabidopsis plants at lower atmospheric pressure and distorted gravity by using a clinostat inside of a hypobaric chamber.
+This picture shows plastic plates containing Arabidopsis seedlings, on a rotating clinostat, within a reduced-pressure vacuum box.
 These studies will give more insight to how plants develop at lower pressure and in altered gravity which will give a better understanding to how plants may develop during long term space travel.